pdjr-beatrice/log/README.md

 ## Log system scripts

-All log system scripts take a __-h__ option which displays the script's manual page: the following accounts are descriptive not comprehensive.
+All log system scripts take a __-h__ option which displays the script's comprehensive manual page: the following descriptions do not address all available options.

 ## Using `log-update` to maintain the log

 The `log-update` script is exclusively responsible for updating daily log files by executing the Signal K enquiries identified in the log configuration file and will automatically create new log files conditioned by time in the current time zone.
-When a new log file is created, enquiries in the "INIT" paragraph are automatically executed.
+When a new log file is created, enquiries in any "INIT" paragraph are automatically executed.

 In normal use, the `log-update` script takes one or more paragraph names as its arguments and processes the selected enquiries into log entries and it usually makes sense to schedule execution of the script: indeed, if the system is being used to record vessel movements, then repetitive scheduling is required and the frequency of script execution will determine the resolution of the logged track.